CA Real Estate Principles Course » 2021 » Section 12 Unit 2 Exam

 If an appraisal is lower than the agreed-upon sales price, what steps can the seller take?

-A. A second appraisal can be ordered, but the seller must pay for it.
+A. A second appraisal can be ordered, which typically turns out to be higher.

 B. A second appraisal can be ordered, although there should be good reason to question the first appraisal.